dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1897: Belonging connects individuals to community and culture.
+### T1897: National pride connects us to community and heritage.

 |Support|
 |---|